 The province of Alicante is full of beaches and coves with crystal clear waters and blue flags, but there is much more to see on the Costa Blanca.
 We often think of the Caribbean when a few miles away we have the most charming villages.
 Oh, and the name Costa Blanca is not by chance, it’s because of the unique light that this area of the coastline gives off.

-It is difficult to choose the most beautiful villages of the Costa Blanca.
-The coast of Alicante has 244 km of coves, beaches and cliffs and goes from the northern region of the Marina Alta to the south in the Vega Baja.
+It is difficult to choose the most beautiful villages to see on the Costa Blanca.
+The coast of Alicante has 244 km of coves, beaches and cliffs and runs from the northern region of the Marina Alta to the south in the Vega Baja.

-JÁVEA O XÀBIA
+JÁVEA OR XÀBIA